Movies are the ultimate art.

 I’ll also add a Family Friendly section that briefly mentions if there are a lot of cuss words, if there’s an F word, or if there’s a sex scene or two.
 This is an important section for those who only want to watch uplifting movies or for parents with younger children who want to know if they should bring their children along.

-No. I’ll write other articles about anything I find interesting.
+No. I write other articles about anything I find interesting.
 It could be short stories that I write, interesting events and people in history, funny stories about celebrities, or even things in my personal life.
-Nothing is out of scope for my site, but Fridays will always be reserved for a movie review.
+Nothing is out of scope for my site.

-Now that you know me better and understand my review process, you can check out my Movie Reviews by clicking here.
+Now that you know me better and understand my review process, you can check out my Movie Reviews by clicking this button: